5 Theories About Amelia Earhart's Disappearance

 Communication was spotty, and Earhart couldn’t hear most of the Itasca’s replies.
 The plane radioed the ship several more times—the last time at 8:43 a.m—before losing all contact.
 Earhart's last, garbled message is thought to have said, "We are on the line 157-337...
 We are running on line north and south."

 Today, many parties—including the U.S. government and experts at the Smithsonian Institution’s Air & Space Museum—say that the plane likely ran out of gas and plunged into the ocean, killing both Earhart and Noonan.

-Earhart and Noonan were officially declared lost at sea on July 19, 1937, following a widespread sea and air search involving 4000 crewmen, nine vessels, and 66 aircraft.
-In recent years, Nauticos—a company in Hanover, Maryland that performs deep-ocean searches—has looked for Earhart's plane, but their efforts have yielded no findings.
+Earhart and Noonan were officially declared lost at sea on July 19, 1937, following a widespread sea and air search involving 4000 people, nine vessels, and 66 aircraft.
+In recent years, Nauticos—a company in Hanover, Maryland, that performs deep-ocean searches—has looked for Earhart's plane, but their efforts have yielded no findings.